harshita-s/academic-kickstart/content/home/projects.md

 * __July 2019__ | A co-authored paper from the PULSE project *"Towards Capturing Sonographic Experience: Cognition-Inspired Ultrasound Video Saliency Prediction"* has won the __Best Paper Award__ at MIUA 2019.

-* __April 2019__ | Harshita presented her Postdoctoral research paper *"Spatio-temporal partitioning and description of full-length routine fetal anomaly ultrasound scans"* in __IEEE ISBI 2019__ at Venice, Italy.
+* __April 2019__ | Harshita presented her Postdoctoral research paper *"Spatio-temporal partitioning and description of full-length routine fetal anomaly ultrasound scans"* as an oral presentation in  __IEEE ISBI 2019__ at Venice, Italy.

 * __March 2018__ | Harshita presented her research at the __Oxbridge Women in Computer Science Conference 2018__ at Cambridge, UK.